dataweaversio/SmartSolrSchema/README.md

 * Sitecore 9.3.x - Supported - Use the [SmartSolrSchema.SC91-100](https://www.nuget.org/packages/SmartSolrSchema.SC91-100) nuget package
 * Sitecore 10.0.x - Supported - Use the [SmartSolrSchema.SC91-100](https://www.nuget.org/packages/SmartSolrSchema.SC91-100) nuget package
 * Sitecore 10.1.x - Supported - Use the [SmartSolrSchema.SC101](https://www.nuget.org/packages/SmartSolrSchema.SC101) nuget package
+* Sitecore 10.2.x - Supported - Use the [SmartSolrSchema.SC101](https://www.nuget.org/packages/SmartSolrSchema.SC101) nuget package

 ## How to install

 1. Install the nuget package.
-2. If you're using PackageReferences then you'll also need to copy in the example `PopulateSolrSchema.config`
+2. If you're using PackageReferences then you'll also need to copy in the configs in the package `App_Config/Modules/SmartSolrSchema`
-3. Modify `PopulateSolrSchema.config` by uncommenting the relevant section based on your Sitecore version
-4. Build your solution and ensure the `SmartSolrSchema.dll` and `PopulateSolrSchema.config` are deployed
+3. Build your solution and ensure the `SmartSolrSchema.dll` and configs are deployed

 ## How to use